-The key objectives of the BRC are to:
+The key objectives of the BRC are as follows:-

-- (i) Provide oversight and governance of risks of RHB Insurance Berhad. - (ii) Oversees Senior Management's activities in managing risks and ensure that the risk management process is in place and functioning. - (iii) Promote the management of risk in accordance with a risk-return performance management framework. - (iv) Support and provide the overall leadership to the Senior Management in driving Risk and Compliance Culture and Risk Ownership in RHB Insurance Berhad.
+- (i) To provide oversight and governance of risks of RHB Insurance Berhad. - (ii) To oversee Senior Management's activities in managing risks and ensure that the risk management process is in place and functioning. - (iii) To promote the management of risk in accordance with a risk-return performance management framework. - (iv) To support and provide the overall leadership to the Senior Management in driving Risk and Compliance Culture and Risk Ownership in RHB Insurance Berhad.